Everything I Recommend

 La Hacienda Tripod With Adjustable Hanging Grill Review

-Ok, so this isn’t a fire pit in itself, but it’s a real game changer if your looking to really ramp up that ‘fire pit’ experience.
+Ok, so, I admit, this isn’t a fire pit in itself… but it’s a real game changer if you’re looking to ramp up that fire-pit experience.

 Kingfisher Outdoor BBQ & Fire Pit Review

-This Kingfisher Outdoor BBQ & Fire Pit is a great ‘subtle’ choice, fitting inconspicuously on your decking and patio and really coming into its own when needed.
+This Kingfisher Outdoor BBQ & Fire Pit is a great subtle choice, fitting inconspicuously into the corner of the patio until it’s needed.

 Things to Know Before Buying a Fire Pit

-If you’re thinking of purchasing a fire pit but you’re not sure what to look out for, the following tips will help you make an informed decision:
+If you’re thinking of purchasing a fire pit but you’re not sure what to look out for, the following tips will help inform your decision: